Learn more about our Advertising Disclosure

 Arizona car insurance requirementstoggle

-In Arizona, the required minimums for liability insurance are: – $15,000 for bodily injury per person per accident – $30,000 for bodily injury for two or more people per accident – $10,000 for property damage per accident
+In Arizona, the required minimum liability insurance is: – $15,000 for bodily injury liability per person per accident – $30,000 for bodily injury liability for two or more people per accident – $10,000 for property damage liability per accident

 Arizona drivers license requirementstoggle

-If you have moved to Arizona from another state, you must go in person to an Arizona Motor Vehicle Services office to get an Arizona driver’s license.
-You have 10 days after moving to update your address on your Arizona driver’s license.
+If you recently moved to Arizona from another state, you need to go to an Arizona Motor Vehicle Services office to get an Arizona driver’s license.
+Once you move within Arizona, you have 10 days to update your address on your driver’s license.

 FAQ